NewsLocal News

 J. Frank Cramer

-This year's inductee's included brothers Charles “Chuck” Cramer, and J. Frank Cramer.
-The brothers founded Cramer Chemical Company, which began operations inside their mother's kitchen and later expanded its product line which became a pioneer in the field of sports medicine.
+The brothers founded Cramer Chemical Company, which began as an operation inside their mother's kitchen.
+Later, the company expanded its product line, becoming a pioneer in the field of sports medicine.

-Chuck was also selected as one of five athletic trainers for the 1932 summer Olympics in Los Angeles and co-founded the National Athletic Trainers Association (NATA).
+Chuck was also selected as one of five athletic trainers for the 1932 Summer Olympics in Los Angeles.
+Plus, he co-founded the National Athletic Trainers Association (NATA).

 Kiesa Kay (Ascue)